Green-Software-Foundation/patterns/patterns/Scale down Kubernetes workloads, out of office hours.md

 # Scale down Kubernetes applications, out of office hours

 ## Description
-In order to reduce carbon emissions (and costs), Dev&Test environments (Kubernetes clusters) can turn off nodes (VMs) out of office hours (e.g at night & during weekends). --> thereby, optimization is implemented at the cluster level.
+In order to reduce carbon emissions and costs, Dev&Test Kubernetes clusters can turn off nodes (VMs) out of office hours (e.g at night & during weekends). --> thereby, optimization is implemented at the cluster level.

 For production clusters, where nodes need to stay up and running: optimization needs to be implemented at the application level (Deployment, StatefulSet).

 ## Solution
 Scale down Kubernetes applications (Deployments, StatefulSets) based on time (out of office hours).
 Turning off an application means scaling its pods to zero.

-The scaled down Kubernetes resources can be selected using Labels & Annotations.
+The scaled down Kubernetes resources can be selected using Labels or Annotations.

 ## SCI Impact
 `SCI = (E * I) + M per R`